openkruise/kruise/docs/proposals/20210628-workloadspread.md

 ### Implementation Details/Notes/Constraints

-WorkloadSpread have both webhook and controller.
-Controller should collaborate with webhook to maintain WorkloadSpread status together. \
+WorkloadSpread has both webhook and controller.
+Controller should collaborate with webhook to maintain WorkloadSpread's status together.

-The controller is responsible for calculating the real status, and the webhook mainly counts missingReplicas and records the creation or deletion entry of Pod into map.
+The webhook is responsible for injecting rules into pod, updating `missingReplicas` and recording the creation or deletion entry of Pod into map.

+The controller is responsible for updating the missingReplicas along with other statics, and clean `creatingPods` and `deletingPods` map.

 #### Replicas control

 ##### Pod creation
 When a Pod is creating and its workload has a related WorkloadSpread, webhook will check the subsetStatuses in the WorkloadSpread one by one:

-1. if `missingReplicas` > 0 or `missingReplicas` = -1 and this subset is not unschedulable, choose this subset temporarily \
+1. if `missingReplicas` > 0 or `missingReplicas` = -1 and this subset is not unschedulable, choose this subset temporarily

    (1). update `missingReplicas` -= 1 and put this pod into `creatingPods` map and try to update subsetStatus. \
-   (2). if it conflicts, get the WorkloadSpread again and go back to step (1). \
+   (2).
+If update to WorkloadSpread conflicts with other updates, get the WorkloadSpread again and go back to step (1). \
-   (3). if it succeeds, inject the rules of this subset into the Pod.
+   (3). if update to WorkloadSpread successfully, inject the rules of this subset into the Pod.

 2. if `missingReplicas` = 0, go to the next subset

 3. if there is no available subset left, just let the Pod go

 ##### Pod deletion
-Also, when a Pod that belongs to a subset is deleting or evicting, webhook will put it into the `deletingPods` map in subsetStatus and update `missingReplicas` += 1.
+Also, when a Pod that belongs to a subset is being deleted or evicted, webhook will put it into the `deletingPods` map in subsetStatus and update `missingReplicas` += 1.

 ##### Update Pod Status
-When a Pod that belongs to a subset changes status phase to 'succeed' or 'failed', which means Pod has been terminated lifecycle, \
-webhook will clean it from `creatingPods` map and update `missingReplicas` -= 1.
+When a Pod that belongs to a subset changes status phase to 'succeed' or 'failed', which means Pod has been terminated lifecycle, webhook will clean it from `creatingPods` map and update `missingReplicas` += 1.

 #### Reschedule strategy
-rescheduleSubset will delete some unscheduled Pods that still in pending status.
-Some subsets have no sufficient resource can lead to some Pods scheduled failed.
+Reschedule strategy will delete unscheduled Pods that still in pending status.
+Some subsets have no sufficient resource can lead to some Pods unscheduable.

-WorkloadSpread has multiple subset, so some Pods scheduled failed should be rescheduled to other subsets. \
+WorkloadSpread has multiple subset, so the unschedulable pods should be rescheduled to other subsets.

-controller will mark the subset contains Pods scheduled failed to unscheduable status and Webhook cannot inject \
-Pod into this subset by check subset's status.
-Controller cleans up Pods scheduled failed to trigger workload create new replicas, \
+Controller will mark the subset containing unscheduable pods to unscheduable status and Webhook cannot inject Pod into this subset by check subset's status.
-webhook will skip unscheduable subset and chose suitable subset to inject.
+And then controller cleans up all unscheduable Pods to trigger workload creating new replicas, and webhook will skip unscheduable subset and chose suitable subset to inject.

-The unscheduled subset can be kept for 10 minutes and then should be recovered schedulable status to schedule Pod again by controller.
+The unscheduled subset can be kept for 10 minutes and then should be recovered schedulable to schedule Pod again by controller.

 #### Deletion priority

 We have three types for subset's Pod deletion-cost
 1. the number of active Pods in this subset <= maxReplicas, deletion-cost = 100. indicating the priority of Pods \
-   in this subset is more higher than other Pods in workload.
+   in this subset is higher than other Pods in workload.
 2. subset's maxReplicas is nil, deletion-cost = 0. indicating the priority of Pods in this subset is lower than \
    other subsets that have a not nil maxReplicas.
 3. the number of active Pods in this subset > maxReplicas, two class: (a) deletion-cost = -100, (b) deletion-cost = +100. \